petitpandarouge/ObsidianScripts/README.md

 ## Implementing

 The source code is organized as follow:
-- `src`: Contains mainly the Obsidian api objects plus some additional common utility classes.
+- `src`: Contains mainly some common utility classes.
 - `src/user-plugins`: Contains the User Plugins plugin specific sources.
 - `src/quick-add`: Contains the QuickAdd plugin specific sources.
 - `src/dataview`: Contains the Dataview plugin specific sources.
+- `src/infrastructure`: Contains the code that does not need to be tested.
+Mainly wrapper services used to make the code testable using the dependency injection.

 ### User Plugins